MSE News

 For season tickets:

-You can claim compensation for each official strike day (Friday 1 September, Saturday 2 September, Saturday 9 September) through the 'Delay Repay' system – the amount you can get depends on your train company's policy and you'll need to apply for it directly (see the links in the table above).
+You can claim compensation for each official strike day (Saturday 30 September and Wednesday 4 October) through the 'Delay Repay' system – the amount you can get depends on your train company's policy and you'll need to apply for it directly (see the links in the table above).

-Ticket refund rights if your train (excluding TfL) is DELAYED
+What are your rights if your non-TfL train is DELAYED due to the strikes?

 For single-use rail tickets: